 What is stock control?

-While stock control is easily defined, in practice it takes expertise, time, and tools.
-Also known as inventory control, stock control involves keeping each different product line within its own minimum and maximum levels, so the business can fulfil orders without delay, while keeping stock holding costs to a minimum.
+Stock control, also known as inventory control, is keeping all the different products in a business within ideal minimum and maximum levels, so the business can fulfil orders without delay, while keeping stock holding costs to a minimum.

 Stock that is purchased but doesn’t sell can become waste – whether by expiring, becoming unsaleable, or from being damaged – and storing stock costs money: 3PL warehouses charge by volume, so carrying more stock than is needed to meet demand represents an ongoing drain on finances.